FAQs

 Case managers can fill out our online referral form or contact our intake coordinator directly to refer clients to our program.
 We require basic information about the client’s needs, current situation, and their case manager’s contact details.
 Once the referral is submitted, we will review the information and schedule an intake interview to assess the client’s suitability for our housing program.
 We aim to make the process as smooth as possible for both case managers and clients.

-Currently, we do not house women and children.
-However, we are in the process of opening homes that will cater to women with children.
+At this time, our program is designed for single adults only.
+However, we are in the process of opening homes that will cater to single parents with children.
 Contact us to get on the waitlist for that housing program.

-How many women can you accept in your house?
+How many individuals can you accept in your house?

-Depending on the location, we can house 2-3 women per room.
-6-12 women per house.
+Depending on the location, we can house 2-3 individuals per room.
+6-12 per house.

 Where are the houses located?

-We currently have houses in the East San Fernando Valley, Palmdale, and Lancaster.
+We currently service the East San Fernando Valley, Palmdale, and Lancaster.
 We are in the process of opening some houses in Los Angeles and Bakersfield.
 Contact us to get on the waitlist.
 Exact addresses are not provided for security reasons.

 If you have a question that has not been answered, please use the contact form to contact us.